-ChatGPT, Google Bard, and the Future of Design using AI and 3D Printing
+ChatGPT, Google Gemini, and the Future of Design using AI and 3D Printing

 Everyone is talking about it, and maybe you’ve even tried it.
-The release of OpenAI’s ChatGPT and Google Bard has unleashed a wave of intense interest in artificial intelligence (AI).
-It can do intriguing tasks like write a contract in seconds instead of hours or even write your kid’s term paper (not recommended).
+The release of OpenAI’s ChatGPT and Google Gemini (forerly Google Bard) has unleashed a wave of intense interest in artificial intelligence (AI).
+It can do intriguing tasks like writing a contract in seconds instead of hours or even writing your kid’s term paper (not recommended).
 Maybe the most interesting capability is that it can write snippets of code, and that’s extremely powerful for code dabblers who are familiar with the concepts but just don’t code enough to keep their skill set fresh.

 This language-based AI will surely affect professions like teachers, writers, and programmers, but how will it affect 3D CAD design and 3D printing—my livelihood—maybe yours, too?